Mary Beale: Life

+In 2026, Historic England erected a blue plaque in her honour at her former home in Eastleigh.

 Career and education

 The most common way to learn how to paint at the time was to copy great works and masterpieces that were accessible.
 Mary Beale preferred to paint in oil and water colours.
 Whenever she did a drawing, she would draw in crayon.
 Peter Lely, who succeeded Anthony van Dyck as the court painter, took a great interest in Mary's progress as an artist, especially since she would practice painting by imitating some of his work.
 Mary Beale started working by painting favours for people she knew in exchange for small gifts or favors.
 Charles Beale kept close record of everything Mary did as an artist.
 He would take notes on how she painted, what business transactions took place, who came to visit, and what praise she would receive.
 Charles wrote thirty notebooks' worth of observations over the years, calling Mary "my dearest heart".
 She became a semi-professional portrait painter in the 1650s and 1660s, working from her home, first in Covent Garden and later in Fleet Street in London.
 When living in Covent Garden, Beale was a near neighbour to artist Joan Carlile.